French-Speaking Countries in the World

 1. French-speaking countries in Europe

 Around 20% of the European Union’s population speaks French.
 It is the third most commonly spoken, most widely used native language.
-It is also the second-most widely taught tongue in Europe after English.
+It is also the second most widely taught language in Europe after English.

 France: The birthplace of the French language and a significant global economic and cultural power.

 France is the largest French-speaking country in Europe.
 French is the only official language of France and is spoken by over 95% of the population.
-Of that, nearly 87% speak as their mother tongue.
+Of that, nearly 87% are spoken as a mother tongue.

 The Académie française has been the official authority on the French language in France since 1635.
-It specifies the usage of grammar and vocabulary in the French language.
+It specifies the use of French grammar and vocabulary.

-Belgium: French is one of the three official languages of Belgium, along with German and Dutch.
+Belgium: French is one of the three official languages, along with German and Dutch.
 It is the dominant language in the Brussels-Capital Region and the southern region of Wallonia.

-French (Belgian variant) is the second-most spoken primary language of Belgium.
+French (Belgian variant) is the second most widely spoken primary language in Belgium.
 Almost 45% of the population knows it to varying degrees.

-In 2020, 2 million people, or 23% of the population in Switzerland, speak French as their primary language.
-Overall, 28% often use French at work.
+In 2020, 2 million people, or 23% of the Swiss population, spoke French as their primary language.
+Overall, 28% often used French at work.

 Luxembourg: The country authorized three languages — French, German, and the national language, Luxembourgish.

-Approx. 98% of the population speaks French, including 20% natives, and remaining as a second, third, or partial language.
+Approx. 98% of the population speaks French, including 20% who are native speakers, and the remainder use it as a second, third, or partial language.

 Monaco: Monaco is a small nation between France and Italy on the Mediterranean Sea.
 French is the country’s official language and is spoken by over 90% of the residents.

-Other European countries: A large population of French speakers across Europe exists.
-For instance, Saarland in Germany, Aosta Valley in Italy, the province of Zeeland in the Netherlands, and Andorra, to name a few.
+Other European countries: There is a large population of French speakers across Europe, including Saarland in Germany, Aosta Valley in Italy, the province of Zeeland in the Netherlands, and Andorra.

-There is also a sizeable number of French speakers in Spain, Portugal, the United Kingdom, Norway, Bulgaria, Poland, Romania, Hungary, Finland, Sweden, etc.
+There is also a sizeable number of French speakers in Spain, Portugal, the United Kingdom, Norway, Bulgaria, Poland, Romania, Hungary, Finland, Sweden, and other countries.

 Francophone countries

-French is commonly spoken in many African countries because of the historical impact of French colonialism.
+French is widely spoken across many African countries due to the historical legacy of French colonialism.

-While Africa has more French speakers than any other continent, most speak as a second or third language.
-The French language is helpful in the 31 Francophone countries of Africa.
+While Africa has more French speakers than any other continent, most speak it as a second or third language.
+The French language is widely used in the 31 Francophone countries in Africa.

-Indigenous African languages have influenced African French to a large extent.
-As an outcome, it has deviated from standard French.
+Indigenous African languages have greatly influenced African French, which has deviated from standard French.
 Most are Creoles, a mix of French and local languages and dialects.

 Algeria: French is not an official language.
 Yet, it is a lingua franca widely used in Algeria’s media, government, and education.
-As per official figures in 2008, 11.2 million citizens could read and write in French.
+According to official figures, in 2008, 11.2 million citizens could read and write in French.

 Benin: Benin is a nation with remarkable linguistic diversity.
-The official tongue is French, but most local tongues are accepted as national languages.
-As of 2023, 4.6 million people out of 13.7 speak French.
+The official language is French, but most local languages are recognized as national languages.
+As of 2023, 4.6 million of 13.7 million people speak French.

-Burkina Faso: French is the official and primary language for laws, public services, politics, press, and administration.
-Burkina Faso has a population of 24 million, with around 20% speaking French.
+Burkina Faso: French is the official and primary language in law, public services, politics, the press, and administration.
+The country has a population of 24 million, of which around 20% speak French.

 Burundi: The official languages of Burundi are Kirundi, English, and French.
-Almost everyone speaks Kirundi, while a small fraction of 10% are skilled in French.
+Almost everyone speaks Kirundi, while a small fraction—10%—is skilled in French.

-Cameroon: Cameroon is a multilingual country with over 250 languages and dialects.
+Cameroon is a multilingual country with more than 250 languages and dialects.
 Still, French and English are the two official languages.
-With a population of 30 million and almost half French speakers, it is home to over a million French speakers.
+With a population of 30 million and almost half of the population being French speakers, it is home to over a million French speakers.

-Central African Republic: The Central African Republic has two official languages: French and Sango, a creole developed in the local Ngbandi.
-In 2022, 28.6% of the population (1.4 million) understands French.
+Central African Republic: The Central African Republic has two official languages, French and Sango, and a creole developed in the local Ngbandi.
+In 2022, 28.6% of the population (1.4 million) understood French.

-Chad: The official languages of Chad are Arabic and French, but over 100 other languages are spoken in the land.
-Nearly 13% of the 18 million population comprehends French.
+Chad: The official languages of Chad are Arabic and French, but more than 100 other languages are spoken in the country.
+Nearly 13% of the 18 million population speaks French.

-Comoros: Comoros has Arabic, French, and Shikomori as approved languages.
-French is the administrative and the language of most non-Quranic formal education.
-As per the 2018 OIF report, around 25.97% of the population, approximately 216,174 people, can speak French.
+Comoros: Arabic, French, and Shikomori are approved languages.
+French is the administrative language and the language of most non-Quranic formal education.
+According to the 2018 OIF report, approximately 216,174 people (25.97% of the population) can speak French.

 Democratic Republic of the Congo: French is the official language of government and education functions in this diverse, multilingual nation.
 Four other national languages are Lingala, Swahili, Kikongo, and Tshiluba.

-As per a 2021 survey, 74% of Congolese people use French as the most common language for communication.
-The figure may not be authentic.
-Yet, DR Congo is one of the two nations with the highest number of French speakers, along with France.
+According to a 2021 survey, 74% of Congolese people use French as their primary language of communication.
+Although this figure may not be authentic, DR Congo is one of the two nations with the highest number of French speakers, along with France.

 Djibouti: Djibouti is a multilingual country with two official languages — Arabic and French.
 The primary language of instruction is French, passed down from the era of European colonization.
 While half of the population knows this language, only 2% speak it as a first language.

-Equatorial Guinea: Spanish, Portuguese, and French are the three official languages of Equatorial Guinea.
-French is not standard here except in some border towns, despite its approved status.
+Equatorial Guinea: Spanish, Portuguese, and French are the three official languages.
+French is not the standard here, except in some border towns, despite its official status.

-Gabon: The only official language of the country is French.
-Around 80% of the population is believed to speak French, and about 30% of the inhabitants in Libreville are native French speakers.
+Gabon: The country’s only official language is French.
+Around 80% of the population is believed to speak French, and about 30% of the inhabitants of Libreville are native French speakers.

 Guinea: The Republic of Guinea is a multilingual nation with dozens of languages.
-French is the authorized language of Guinea and is used for communication in schools, media, and government work.
+French is the official language of Guinea and is used for communication in schools, the media, and the government.

-Ivory Coast (Côte d’Ivoire): The Ivory Coast is another Francophone African yet a multilingual country.
+Ivory Coast (Côte d’Ivoire): The Ivory Coast is another multilingual Francophone African country.
 French is the official language and is extensively used in administration and education.
-As of 2023, around 9.7 million (33.61%) of 28.9 million inhabitants speak French.
+As of 2023, around 9.7 million (33.61%) of its 28.9 million inhabitants speak French.

-Lebanon: French is one of the official languages, and it is broadly used in education and government.
+Lebanon: French is one of the official languages and is widely used in education and government.
 Nearly 40% of Lebanese are considered Francophone, and 15% are “partial francophone.”
-70% of secondary schools use French as a second language of teaching.
+Seventy-seven percent of secondary schools use French as a second language.

 Francophone Africa

 Madagascar: French is one of the official languages, alongside Malagasy.
-They have a population of 29 million, and around 26% (7.7 million) speak French.
+The country has a population of 29 million, and around 26% (7.7 million) speak French.

-Mali: French was the official language, but since July 2023, it has become a working language.
-Its population is 22 million, with around 15% speaking French.
+Mali: French was the official language, but it has since become a working language.
+The country’s population is 22 million, and around 15% speak French.

-Mauritania: Mauritania is part of Francophone and uses French because of colonial influence.
+Mauritania is part of Francophone Africa and uses French due to colonial influence.
 According to Ethnologue, there are 705,500 French speakers, and it serves as a de facto national working language.

-Mauritius: French is a de facto national, and the common languages of Mauritius are used in governance and education alongside English.
-As per OIF, 72.7% of Mauritians were French speakers in 2005.
+Mauritius: French is a de facto national language, and the common language of Mauritius is English, which is used in governance and education alongside French.
+According to the OIF, 72.7% of Mauritians were French speakers in 2005.

-Morocco: French is Morocco’s primary language of culture, commerce and economics, sciences, education, government, and medicine.
+Morocco: French is Morocco’s primary language of culture, commerce, economics, sciences, education, government, and medicine.
 It is a member of the Francophonie.

-Niger: French is the official, along with ten national languages.
-Around 13% are French-speaking people, i.e., over 2.5 million.
+Niger: French is the official language, along with ten national languages.
+Approximately 13% are French-speaking, i.e., over 2.5 million.

-Rwanda: Belgium introduced French in 1916, and it continued as an official language even after independence in 1962.
-As per the 2012 census, 5.83% of the residents speak French.
+Rwanda: Belgium introduced French in 1916 and continued as an official language even after independence in 1962.
+According to the 2012 census, 5.83% of residents speak French.

-Senegal: French is the endorsed language, and it is used in government and education.
-French is used as the medium of instruction in most academic centers.
-Overall, French speakers counted 26% of the population in 2022.
+Senegal: French is the official language and is used in government and education.
+French is also the medium of instruction in most academic centers.
+Overall, French speakers accounted for 26% of the population in 2022.

 Seychelles: Seychelles is another French-speaking African nation with three official languages — French, English, and Seychellois, a French-based Creole.
-Almost everyone speaks Seychelles as their native tongue, a mix of French, with a small number knowing standard French.
+Almost everyone speaks Seychellois Creole as their native language; a small number also know standard French.

-Togo: As per Ethnologue, 39 distinct languages exist in Togo, but French is the only official language.
-Of 9.1 million people, 3.7 million (40.94%) express themselves in French as of 2023.
+Togo: According to Ethnologue, 39 distinct languages exist in Togo, but French is the only official language.
+Of 9.1 million people, 3.7 million (40.94%) reported speaking French as of 2023.

-Tunisia: French has no official status like rabic but is commonly used in academics, business, and the press.
+Tunisia: French has no official status, unlike Arabic, but is widely used in academia, business, and the press.
 In 2010, about 64% of Tunisia’s population, around 6,639,000 people, could speak French.

 3. French in North and South America